Landtag: Austrian legislatures

-As the Austrian capital Vienna (like Berlin) is both a city-state and a municipality, Gemeinderat (municipal assembly) of Vienna also serves as the state Landtag.
-However, per the city constitution, municipal and state affairs are kept separate, and the two bodies hold separate meetings even though their memberships are identical.
+As the Austrian capital Vienna (like Berlin) is both a city-state and a municipality, the Gemeinderat (municipal assembly) of Vienna also serves as the state Landtag.
+However, the city constitution states that municipal and state affairs are kept separate, and the two bodies hold separate meetings even though their memberships are identical.

 The representatives are elected in general, free, secret and direct ballots according to the principle of proportional representation.
 The largest of the parliamentary groups (called Klubs in Austria) usually nominates the Landeshauptmann governor.
 The modern Landtage are the democratic successors of the estates assemblies in the corresponding crown lands of the Austrian Empire.
 Exceptions are the city of Vienna, which belonged to the Lower Austria Kronland until 1920, and Burgenland, ceded to Austria by the Kingdom of Hungary in 1921.

-Austria's national bicameral parliament consists of the directly elected National Council and the Federal Council, which represents the Landtage parliaments on the federal level.
+Austria's national bicameral parliament consists of the directly elected National Council and the Federal Council, which represents the Landtage parliaments at the federal level.
 The two chambers meet in the Federal Assembly, held for the ceremonial swearing-in of the Austrian president.